-Winner of the 2017 Western Heritage Award for Juvenile Book
+Winner, 2017 Western Heritage Award for Juvenile Book

 “The Green Colt is told beautifully, with grace and quiet power, and shows S. J. Dahlstrom to be a big new talent.
 I highly recommend this wonderful book.”—Nancy Plain, award-winning author and vice-president of Western Writers of America